 Across the Atlantic similar dynamics are at a play.
 Mexican President Enrique Peña Nieto is admirably putting up with Donald Trump’s provocations.
 Peña Nieto is playing the democratic card – unwilling to pay for a border wall, he has however made sure that the US know Mexico will cooperate on all other levels.

 Peña Nieto has behaved like this in the past as well, displaying all along a strong feeling for diplomatic moderation.
 (Although El País sharply criticised him for being too deferential.

 Last September, just a few hours after meeting Peña Nieto, El País reports Trump publicly

 “reiterated his contempt, xenophobia and racism towards Mexicans [and] restated that Mexico would pay for the construction [of the border wall], adding the playful note: ‘They don’t know this yet’.”

 Despite tough talk from May, the EU would do well to turn down the volume.

 Dissent at that level is better displayed by a refined diplomacy, one that calmly acknowledges democratic outcomes while seeking to defend legitimate goals.
 Taking a leaf out of Peña Nieto’s book wouldn’t be a bad start.

 Alessio Colonnelli has written for The Independent, Politico, Foreign Policy, Open Democracy and the LSE blog Euro Crisis in the Press.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.